Two professionals collaborate at a table with laptops, discussing ideas and using hand gestures during a focused meeting.

 After assessment, creating personalized treatment plans is essential.
 These plans not only outline strategies for improving executive functioning but also take into consideration the individual’s strengths and interests.
 This customization enhances the effectiveness of ABA interventions, ensuring that children receive the support they need for personal growth and academic success.

-Behavioral Observations Monitor real-world application of skills Insight into day-to-day functioning
+Purpose: Monitor real-world application of skills

-Custom Assessments Focus on specific needs and challenges Personalized intervention plans
+Purpose: Focus on specific needs and challenges

 Research Validating ABA's Efficacy